victor-arutiunov/patterns_in_python/creational/abstract_factory/README.md

 # Problem

-- our application works in different envs and each of this envs requires own deps, to manage this deps we need to use tons if-else satements
+- our application works in different envs and each of this envs requires own deps, to manage this deps we need to use tons of if-else satements

 # Solution